• Skip to main content

 What kinds of cannabis facilities operate in Nevada?

-There are five cannabis establishment license types in Nevada.
+There are six cannabis establishment license types in Nevada.
 See the list below.

-Cannabis Production Facility: A business that is licensed by the board and acquires, possesses, manufactures, delivers, transfers, transports, supplies, or sells cannabis products to cannabis sales facilities.
+• 3.
+Cannabis Production Facility: A business that is licensed by the board and acquires, possesses, manufactures, delivers, transfers, transports, supplies, or sells cannabis products to cannabis sales facilities and acquires, possesses, packages, supplies or sells usable cannabis to adult-use cannabis sales facilities.

 Hemp and CBD products may be sold by cannabis sales facilities if they have been tested by an independent testing laboratory, and the THC concentration is below 0.3%.
 The Department of Agriculture regulates hemp and issues licenses for growers and processors.
 Regulation of Hemp and CBD sales outside of dispensaries are managed by local health districts or other regulatory agencies.